telerik-boneyard/platform-friends-hybrid/README.md

 # Configuration

-To set up Friends in your Telerik Platform account, click the **Run in the Platform** button.
+To set up Friends in your Telerik Platform account, click the **Run in Telerik Platform** button.

 This creates a new Telerik Platform app for you and clones the repository in AppBuilder.
 All required content types with data, users, and files are also automatically created.